-On-site testing or strong partnerships between testing programs and Rapid Start implementation sites
+On-site testing or strong partnerships with testing programs

 Warm hand-offs and accessible linkage coordinators